Hôtel Terminus

 The Hôtel Mercure Lyon Centre Château Perrache, originally Hôtel Terminus, then Pullman Perrache, then Château Perrache, is a hotel of the AccorHotels group built in 1906.
 It is located on cours de Verdun in the 2nd arrondissement of Lyon.
-The hotel was used as the headquarters for the Gestapo in Lyon during the Second World War.
-It is the eponym of the Marcel Ophüls film Hôtel Terminus: The Life and Times of Klaus Barbie about the Gestapo in Lyon.
+The hotel was the headquarters for the Gestapo in Lyon during the Second World War.

 History

 Construction

 In 1902, the Compagnie des chemins de fer de Paris à Lyon et à la Méditerranée (PLM) decided to build a hotel near the gare de Lyon-Perrache.
 The hotel was built on the site of the former brasserie Rinck.
 Architect Georges Chedanne was chosen to oversee the construction.
 He was assisted by a Lyonnais architect, M. Curieux.
 Construction completed in 1906.
 The palace hotel's interior was done in the Art Nouveau style, designed by artists including the painters Henri Martin and Ernest Laurent and the sculptor Edgar-Henri Boutry.
 Cabinetmaker Louis Majorelle designed the canopies at the north and south entrances of the hotel and did the paneling in the lounges.
 Several sound-proofing techniques were used in the construction, including using cork and double layers of bricks in the rooms and hallways.